 blanch almonds for 30 minutes.

-- stir and cook for a further 5-6 mins or more or till the phirni thickens.
+stir and cook firni for a further 5-6 mins or more or till the firni thickens.

-- if adding rose water, add once the phirni is done.
+if adding rose water, add once the firni is done.

 serve punjabi rice phirni once cooled.